mattpodwysocki/blog_posts/mapbox-mcp-crewai-updated.md

 ### What You'll See

-When you run this code, you'll observe:
+When you run this code, you'll see:

 1. The **Location Specialist** activating the `search_and_geocode_tool` for each attraction
 2. Structured output with precise coordinates